noseka1/multicluster-management-rhacm-argocd/README.md

 * Subscription merge option.
 Used for existing Kubernetes resources that are not owned by this Subscription.
 The resources are not deleted when the subscription is removed.
 * Subscription replace option.
 Subscription owns the resources.
 When the subscription is removed, the resources will be removed too.
 * Non-Git channels cannot be created in the same namespace
+* Shortcomings: Cannot make Argo CD forget a resource (Prune=false) that was removed from git.

 ## References